cargo-public-api/cargo-public-api/README.md

 # cargo-public-api

 List and diff the public API of Rust library crates between releases and commits.
-Allows you to detect breaking changes or semver violations.
+Allows you to detect breaking API changes and semver violations.
 Relies on and automatically builds rustdoc JSON, for which a recent version of the Rust nighty toolchain must be installed.
 See [here](https://github.com/Enselic/public_items#compatibility-matrix) for information about exactly how recent.

 # Installation